This story is set in BtVS season 4, just after Oz left, and roughly season 4 for Stargate SG-1.

 Drusilla stepped out of the shadows, face incredibly pale compared to darkness of her large eyes and cascading hair, looking almost consumptive from the reflected light of her red dress.
 Of course, thought Willow, when Angel had been evil, he'd shared the mansion with Drusilla and Spike too.
-It was only reasonable to expect that she'd come here, if she were looking for him.
+It was only reasonable to expect that she'd come here, if she were looking for Spike.

 Willow still wasn't scared.
-She expected it was the dark, hypnotic eyes, boring into hers as though trying to find every secret she ever had.
-And she just stated back, spellbound.
+She expected it was the dark, hypnotic eyes, boring into hers as though trying to find every secret she had ever had.
+And she just stared back, spellbound.
 "Poor Red, I bumped her head.
 Now she's here, wishing her William were near." the crazy vampiress sang sadly.
 Then she asked "Who is your William?
 I'd lend you mine, but he seems to be mislaid.
 Besides, he never was much for the sharing."

 "Oz.
 His name is Oz."
 Willow replied hoarsely, and wasn't quite sure why she did.
 In fact, she wasn't sure why Drusilla hadn't killed her already.